 - Paid Only: If the email was a simulated phishing email from us, there will be a pop-up message telling the user that they correctly identified a simulated phishing attack.
 This will be reflected in the console as a Reported email.

 - If the email was NOT a simulated email, but possibly an actual malicious or phishing email, the email will be forwarded to the email address(es) set in the account area of your console and the email will be attached as a .eml file for analysis by your IT security team.
-Optionally, you can choose to have a copy of the email forwarded to us for research and analytic purposes.
+You can also choose to have a copy of the email forwarded to us for research and analytic purposes.
 We strongly encourage you to enable this option.

 The reported email will be in the user's Sent Items as a forwarded message and deleted from the user's Inbox.
 If the user incorrectly reported the email, they can retrieve it from their Deleted items/Trash.